-Every church needs liability insurance to cover injuries and damages that occur on church property, that arise from organized church activities on or off the premises, and that arise from products distributed by the church.
+Every church needs liability insurance to cover injuries and damages that occur on church property, that arise from organized church activities on or off the premises.

 Such insurance protects the church from potentially disastrous suits for negligence or premises liability.
 It should cover medical costs for injuries that arise in the course of such activities as volunteer work on the church premises, church athletic events, and church camping trips.